secretstartups/handbook/content/handbook/hiring/talent-acquisition-framework/ces-contract-processes.md

 1. Commission: No
 1. Equity Compensation: Do not include.
 1. Number of paid time off days: Select the recommended days as mentioned by Remote
 1. Role Description: Copy/paste the job description within the job family.
-Make sure you’re only including the specific role they have, and you can skip the fillers at the beginning and end.
+Make sure you're only including the specific role they have, and you can skip the fillers at the beginning and end.
 1. Training requirement: Leave blank
 1. Supervisor Name: as stated in the offer details in GH
 1. Experience level: There will be different versions of these choices based on the country you are selecting.
-Choose the one that most closely matches your position, and ask the recruiter for recommendations if you’re unsure.
+Choose the one that most closely matches your position, and ask the recruiter for recommendations if you're unsure.
 1. Work Address: Select Yes
 1. Benefits - Select the following per country: